E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/AuxMod/readme.rst

 _________________

-Module **AuxMod** contains a set of subroutines which can be used for an easier construction of any program input file reader subroutines potentially encountered when building a new Fortran code, and a library of common MPI commands adapted for easier implementation when programming a Fortran MPI parallel code.
+Module **AuxMod** contains a set of subroutines which can be used for an easier construction of any program input file reader, and a library of common MPI commands adapted for easier implementation when programming a Fortran MPI parallel code.
-The module consists of an input parser design to read any formatted file with the possibility to find a specific set of user pre-defined keywords and examine whether the read in variable types are consistent with the required before passing them further.
+The module consists of an input parser designed to read any formatted file with the possibility to find a specific set of user pre-defined keywords and examine whether the read in variable types are consistent with the code requirments.
-The library of parallel subroutines contains a number of MPI commands for communicating information between all or a pair of processor cores, and are adapted in a way for easier user implementation into his/her own code.
+The library of parallel subroutines contains a number of MPI commands for communicating information between all or a pair of processor cores, and are adapted for easier user implementation into his/her own code.
 The provided subroutines/libraries can also be considered as a Fortran template which the user can adapt or update depending on his/her specific requirements.